Yasirunk9612/GearUp/README.md

 ## .gitignore

 This repo includes a `.gitignore` at the project root.
 Common items ignored include `node_modules`, `.env` files, build artifacts, editor settings, and test coverage output.

-## Next steps (suggested)

-- Replace the small placeholder model test with focused schema/unit tests for models.
-- Add CI (GitHub Actions) to run tests on pushes and PRs.
-If you want I can add a workflow that installs deps and runs `npm test` in `backend/`.
-- Add linting and pre-commit hooks (husky + lint-staged) for consistent style.

-## Contributing

-If you'd like to contribute, open an issue first to discuss changes.
-Pull requests should be small and focused.
-Please avoid committing secrets such as `.env` files or credentials.

----

-If you'd like, I can now add model-level unit tests or a GitHub Actions workflow to run tests automatically — tell me which and I'll implement it.